 A restaurant owner is the bookkeeper of the restaurant.
-He must be in tune and have a strong hold over all the restaurant operations.
+He must be in tune and have a stronghold over all the restaurant operations.
 If you neglect your restaurant, be assured that your restaurant will run into a loss.
-Hence, depending completely on your restaurant manager and staff will not be a brilliant idea.
-They will obviously not take care of your restaurant the way you would, in turn, they might even try to fill in their own pockets which will bleed your restaurant cash register dry.
-In order to avoid all such situations, you as a restaurant owner must have a vigilant watch over all your restaurant operations, and here comes the importance of restaurant management.
+Hence, depending entirely on your restaurant manager and staff will not be a brilliant idea.
+They will not take care of your restaurant the way you would, in turn, they might even try to fill in their own pockets which will bleed your restaurant cash register dry.
+To avoid all such situations, you as a restaurant owner must have a vigilant watch over all your restaurant operations, and here comes the importance of restaurant management.

 Opening the restaurant is only the beginning.
-Making it a success can actually take a toll on you.
+Making it a success can take a toll on you.
 You need to focus on multiple factors, that will ultimately make your restaurant a success.
 Restaurant management is not an easy task, and you got to do it right.
-Hence, we are here to provide you a guide on how you should go about with your restaurant management, that will bolster your profit and make your restaurant a blooming success.
+Hence, we are here to provide you with a guide on how you should go about with your restaurant management, that will bolster your profit, help you garner high-profit margins, and make your restaurant a blooming success.

 1. Have a Positive Approach To Work

 Your first step to restaurant management is keeping a very positive approach towards your restaurant operations.
 There may be times, when you get completely fed up and feel like quitting, in such situations, remember what has brought to into the business in the first place.
-A negative approach from your part, can be passed on to your employees and finally to your customers.
-And such a negative approach amongst all your staff will actually have the ability to drown your entire restaurant.
+A negative approach on your part, can be passed on to your employees and finally to your customers.
+A positive attitude helps to manage restaurant operations more effectively.
+And such a negative attitude amongst all your staff will have the ability to drown your entire restaurant.
 Can you afford that?
 Of course not!

 2. Include The Employees In The Decision Making

 Your restaurant employees must feel the sense of belongingness, only then will they work for your restaurant as if it is there own business.
-Whenever you take any decision make sure that it is properly communicated to all your employees.
-It will be even better if they are involved in the decision making.
-For example, if you are planning to review your menu, how can you possibly understand how the customers are behaving to certain dishes if you are not taking the servers experience into consideration?
-Since it is the servers who are taking the orders and are in direct touch with the customers, they will be able to provide you information as to which dishes are most liked and the ones which are least liked by your customers.
-On the other hand, if you are bringing in changes in the menu, and if your servers are not properly informed about the new insertions, then how can you expect them to upsell?
+Whenever you take any decision related to the restaurant adequately communicate it to all your employees.
+It will be even better if they are involved in decision making.
+For example, if you are planning to review your menu, how can you possibly understand how the customers are behaving to certain dishes if you are not considering the servers experience?
+Since it is the servers who are taking the orders and are in direct touch with the customers, they will be able to provide you information as to which dishes are most liked and the ones which are least desired by your customers.
+On the other hand, if you are bringing in changes in the menu, and if your servers are not adequately informed about the new insertions, then how can you expect them to upsell?
 Hence, transparency is something that will increase the efficiency of your employees.
-It is essentially important, that you as a restaurant owner have to maintain which will bolster our efforts in restaurant management.
+It is fundamentally important that you as a restaurant owner have to maintain which will sustain our efforts in restaurant management.